Metz aren’t the first club that springs to mind when you think of French football.

 They have never won the top division, and in the 21st century, they’ve bounced between Ligue 1 and the second tier without much stability.

-That said, a number of hugely talented players have passed through Stade Saint-Symphorien.
+That said, a number of hugely talented players have passed through Metz.

-Ex-Arsenal trio Robert Pires, Sylvain Wiltord and Emmanuel Adebayor all played for Metz, as did former Manchester United striker Louis Saha.
+Ex-Arsenal trio Robert Pires, Sylvain Wiltord and Emmanuel Adebayor all played for Metz.
+So too did former Manchester United striker Louis Saha, who has given his thoughts on why the Stade Saint-Symphorien has proven such fertile ground for developing young stars in recent years.

 Goalkeeper: Ludovic Butelle